Day Six: A Character-Building Experience

 I remember the last time we saw her, two years ago.
 She had been reduced to a caricature of her former self, frail, hair undone and barely recognizable.
 And yet when she opened her eyes and saw us standing there, she smiled her beautiful, welcoming smile that filled up the room with warmth.
 She asked me to sit on her bed as she slowly shifted sideways to make room for me.
 I sat down, she held my hand and said, “It is cold, let me warm it up for you.”
 Typical Mary!
 Gracious, warm-hearted and loving as ever, always looking out for others, wondering what she can do to make others feel better.

-We had met about a year ago at the nursing home, she had spent a couple hours with us and other friends having cake and coffee; a little celebration for her birthday.
-As, she sat on the wheelchair, her gray eyes sparkling with joy, she was wearing her favorite green jacket, and hair set in beautiful curls, immaculately dressed as usual!
+We had met her about a year ago at the nursing home, she had spent a couple hours with us and other friends having cake and coffee; a little celebration for her birthday.
+As, she had sat on the wheelchair, her gray eyes sparkling with joy, wearing her favorite green jacket, and hair set in beautiful curls, immaculately dressed as usual!
 We were all talking and having a good time.
-It was about time to leave, I stood up saying, “Its about time we left, we have a nine hour drive.”
-And she held my hand firmly and said, “You sit here, you are not going anywhere.”
-As she continued to hold my hand, I felt so much love, it was overwhelming.
-If I had any doubt about love, here was the proof… pure unconditional love!
+When I had stood up to leave, she had held my hand firmly and said, “You sit here, you are not going anywhere.”
+As she had continued to hold my hand, I had felt so much love, it was overwhelming.
+If I had any doubt about love, here was the proof… that pure unconditional love existed!

 I had held on to that feeling all the way home, as my heart burst with emotion and joy.
-We had tried to visit Mary every other year or so, after we had moved away.
-We had lived in Crosby for only two years and Mary had become a part of our family.
-She had welcomed us into the neighborhood and into her life with a lemon meringue pie in her hand.
-After taking the trouble of climbing up the stairs, with the pie in one hand while holding on to the banister with the other, she had smiled and said, ” If you need anything let me know, I live in a green house, about two blocks away by the railroad tracks.”
+It had always been on our agenda to try and visit Mary every other year or so, after moving away from Crosby.
+Crosby had been our home for two years, and slowly Mary had become a part of our family.
+She had welcomed us into the neighborhood and into her life with a lemon meringue pie.
+After taking the trouble of climbing up the stairs, with the pie in one hand, while holding on to the banister with the other hand, she had smiled and said, “welcome to Crosby, if you need anything let me know, I live in a green house, about two blocks away by the railroad tracks.”
 She had difficulty walking more than a few steps, climbing the stairs was an ordeal but that had not deterred her from visiting us.

 Mary loved cooking, baking and trying out new recipes.
 She thoroughly enjoyed my Indian cooking, anything I made, be it roti, dosa, spicy daal or rajma.
 Chai Tea with pakoras (spicy fritters) was her all time favorite.
 She would make vegetarian food and have us over for dinners.
 She taught my boys to lay out the food and the plates on the table.
 One time she hosted a surprise birthday party for me at her house, another time a potluck dinner.
 Once we had made a lot of lefse and a pot of chicken for a gathering of friends at her house.